fbpx

 For eighteen months during the pandemic, we held nationwide round tables and brought together over one hundred school administrators, business leaders, teachers, and parents nationwide to identify the challenges facing our society.

-Authentic conversations are worth the effort.
+Real conversations are needed now more than ever.
 The Conversation Project charts the path.

 Remember this.

 Authentic conversations are not haphazard or random.
-They become predictable through routines and long-term commitments to personal development.
-The Conversation Project is committed to empowering teachers and families to help young people find their voice, think critically, and emerge as the compassionate leaders our society so desperately needs.
+They become predictable through routines and long-term commitments to learning and personal development.
+The Conversation Project is committed to empowering teachers, families and communities to rely on each other to find their voice so that our society can emerge healthier and more compassionate.

 Did you know?